ankitchamke/100-days-of-code/README.md

 - Took a deep dive into **Unsupervised Learning**, learning how algorithms find hidden patterns in unlabeled data through clustering.
 - Explored practical use cases for unsupervised learning, such as **market segmentation** and **fraud detection**.
 - Gained a foundational understanding of **Reinforcement Learning**, including the key concepts of an agent, environment, policy, and rewards, with examples in autonomous vehicles and gaming.

 ---

+### Day 72: 17 August 2025 (Sunday)
+**Today's Progress:**
+- Completed the "Introduction to Deep Learning" module, learning how it differs from traditional ML by automatically extracting features from raw data.
+- Gained a foundational understanding of **Artificial Neural Networks (ANNs)**, including their structure of input, hidden, and output layers.
+- Took a deep dive into **sequence models**, learning about **Recurrent Neural Networks (RNNs)** and how **Long Short-Term Memory (LSTM)** models solve the vanishing gradient problem.
+- Explored **Convolutional Neural Networks (CNNs)**, understanding their unique architecture of convolutional and pooling layers and their primary application in computer vision.

+---